tammoippen/kongcli/README.md

   -h, --help  Show this message and exit.

 Commands:
-  add-groups     Add the given groups to the consumer. basic-auth     Manage basic auths of Consumer Objects. create         Create a user / consumer of your services / routes. delete         Delete a consumer with all associated plugins / acls etc. delete-groups  Delete the given groups from the consumer. key-auth       Manage key auths of Consumer Objects. list           List all consumers along with relevant information. retrieve       Retrieve a specific consumer. update         Update a consumer.
+  add-groups                    Add the given groups to the consumer. basic-auth                    Manage basic auths of Consumer Objects. create                        Create a user / consumer of your services /... delete                        Delete a consumer with all associated... delete-groups                 Delete the given groups from the consumer. enable-rate-limiting          Enable the rate-limiting plugin. enable-request-size-limiting  Enable the request-size-limiting plugin. enable-response-ratelimiting  Enable the response-ratelimiting plugin. key-auth                      Manage key auths of Consumer Objects. list                          List all consumers along with relevant... retrieve                      Retrieve a specific consumer. update                        Update a consumer.
 ```

 ## UI